MohamedBeydoun/atlas/README.md

 $ atlas generate <resource> [options]
 ```

+NOTE: all generate subcommands must be used in the new project's root directory

 **atlas generate model**

 Generates the model, interface, and basic database interactions files for a mongodb model.